How to make the Coolest Spooky Miniature Halloween Paper House for your own Halloween Decor!

 The thicker piece is the bottom porch and the thinner one goes on top.
 Fold each piece along the score lines and glue the tabs down.
 Next glue on siding pieces as the porch boards if you like.

 Then glue the bottom porch to the front of the house.
 Figure out how high you the second story porch and glue it to the house.
 This is why I use Aleene’s Fast Grab glue, it helps stuff like this stick quickly.
+The photo below shows how the porch piece is glued to the house itself.
+I hope that helps.
+It also shows that the house is a little wonky.
+That is pretty typical for me, but it doesn’t show up so much on a Halloween house.

 Make the porch columns